World War II by country: India

-The Indian Empire consisted of the present day territory of India, Pakistan, and Bangladesh; Burma had become a separate colony in 1937.
+The Indian Empire consisted of the present day territory of India, Pakistan, and Bangladesh; Burma had become a separate colony in 1937, though unofficially the Persian Gulf Residency was included.
 As part of the British Empire, India was covered by Britain's declaration of war.
 Two and a half million Indian soldiers fought under British command with the Indian Army, Royal Indian Air Force, and Royal Indian Navy, forming the largest army raised by voluntary enlistment.
 Around 87,000 Indian members of the armed forces were killed in action, and another 64,000 were wounded.
 Many Indian personnel received awards for gallantry, including 30 Victoria Crosses during the 1940s.

 The labour of millions more Indians contributed to the Allied war effort.
 Poor working conditions and accidents such as the 1944 Bombay explosion claimed many lives.
 Strategically, India provided the base for American operations in support of China in the China Burma India Theater.
 Supplies flowed from India to China overland along the Ledo Road and by air over the Hump.
-Cities on India's eastern coast were menaced by Japanese air raids; Calcutta, for instance, was bombed several times.
+Cities on India's eastern coast were menaced by Japanese air raids; Calcutta and Chittagong, for instance, was bombed several times.
 In 1944, Japanese forces invaded eastern India, suffering devastating losses from disease, malnutrition, and exhaustion.

 An estimated 2.1–3 million, out of a population of 60.3 million, died of starvation, malaria and other diseases aggravated by malnutrition, population displacement, unsanitary conditions and lack of health care.
 Historians have frequently characterized the famine as "man-made", asserting that wartime colonial policies created and then exacerbated the crisis.

 While large sectors of Indian society lent their support to the war, including the Muslim League, Indians were far from unanimous in their support.
 The Cripps Mission of 1942 failed to win support of the Indian National Congress for the war effort and future Dominion status.
 Instead, Congress, led by Mohandas Gandhi, demanded independence in the Quit India Movement.
 In response, Gandhi and most of the Congress leadership were arrested.
 Meanwhile, Subhas Chandra Bose led a nationalist movement that sought to use World War II as an opportunity to fight the British.
 Bose's movement spawned a government in exile, called Azad Hind, and military units that fought with the Axis: the Indian National Army in Southeast Asia and the Indian Legion in Europe.